jamesrcarlson/FramedArrangement/README.md

 The seventh project for iOS pre-course using views and frames.

 ###Resources:
-- Read and do the projects in Chapter 1-2 of the Big Nerd Ranch iOS Programming book.
-This should have been sent to you.
+- Read this excerpt from the Big Nerd Ranch iOS Development book:
-- Read the section on Properties in Chapter 3.
-- Read this excerpt from your BNR book:
 ```
 The UIView subclass template has provided two method stubs for you.
 The first is initWithFrame:, the designated initializer for UIView.
 This method takes one argument, a CGRect, that will become the view’s frame, a property on UIView.